eShopWorld/WebAPITemplateNetCoreSF/src/content/readme.md

 - parameters for template execution.
 - parameters to set after the content has been generated<sup>1</sup>.

-Template recognizes three required params
+Template recognizes four required params

+- APINamespace - namespace of the API, e.g.: Eshopworld.Payments
-- APIName - name of the API e.g. Fraud.API
+- APIName - name of the API, e.g.: FraudAPI
-- APIPortNumber - port number e.g. 15000
+- APIPortNumber - port number e.g.: 15000
-- APIHttpsPortNumber - port number for HTTPS traffic e.g. 15001 (must be different than APIPortNumber)
+- APIHttpsPortNumber - port number for HTTPS traffic e.g.: 15001 (must be different from APIPortNumber)

 The other (post generation) attributes are